 It was inevitable that digital currency would grow in step with technological advances.
 The ease of payment via Near Field Technology (NFC) and improvements to online security mean that a lack of the physical presence of currency is more beneficial to people and with minimal risk.
-Contactless payments by card and smartphone are now commonplace, whereas 10 years ago they were just an idea.
+Contactless payments by card and smartphone are now commonplace, whereas 15 years ago they were just an idea, and a cashless society is increasingly on the horizon.
+Central Bank Digital Currencies are being explored by multiple countries on fears of being left behind by the growing crypto market.
 With changes to tech come opportunities for change, and banking and finance are one area of opportunity.

 Other miners use their own computers to verify against duplicate uses of funds within the bundled payment data.
 If you try and spend the same Bitcoin twice you have to revisit all the links down the chain which is so much effort as to render it pointless.
 The entire process takes a high calibre graphics card, a lot of electricity, and a lot of commitment, because the chain links previously authorised transactions to the new attempted payments.
 Given the power required to achieve such a feat, the cheat would probably cost more in electricity than the fraudulent gain.

 An example of how Bitcoin mining operates.
 Small boxes replace standard PCs to be cost and space efficient.

 You might wonder why is banking a problem, especially given how much work is involved in maintaining anonymity, but the simple fact is data protection is a big issue and one that has been suspected of breaches for quite some time.
 The recent news about Facebook’s information being used by Cambridge Analytica is a major incident, but it’s highly unlikely to be the only such data breach.
 People want to know that their personal information is safe and not being used for nefarious reasons, e.g. being sold on to companies to try and influence your voting in an election.